ottlinger/creadur-rat-examples/RELEASING.md

 [ERROR]
 ```

-## Q:Where do release artefacts land finally?
+## Q:Where are release artefacts finally deployed to?

 * https://www.apache.org/dist/creadur/